Are you spending enough time on your business? (Time requirements for an authentic business)

 If so, then no wonder people aren’t signing up to work with you, or aren’t referring enough clients to you.

 Spend 1 hour every 2 weeks to write an announcement/invitation to your audience about one of your products or services.
+For in-depth guidance about this process, take the Authentic Outreach course.

 Total time: Approximately 2 hours per month.